Basile Chiefdom

-The Basile Chiefdom (French: Chefferie de Basile) is a chiefdom located in the Mwenga Territory of South Kivu Province in the Democratic Republic of the Congo.
+The Basile Chiefdom (French: Chefferie de Basile) is a chiefdom located in the Mwenga Territory of the South Kivu province in the Democratic Republic of the Congo.
 It spans an area of approximately 2,113 square kilometers and had an estimated population of 140,352 in 2022.
 The chiefdom is bounded by the Ulindi River to the north, the Itombwe Sector to the south, the Luindi and Burhinyi Chiefdoms to the east, and the Zalya River and Wamuzimu Chiefdom to the west.
 Predominantly inhabited by the Lega people, whose wider communities extend into South Kivu, Maniema, and North Kivu provinces, the chiefdom is distinguished by acephalous social structures organized around institutions such as the Bwami and Bwali.
 Administratively, Basile Chiefdom is subdivided into ten groupements (groupings) and serves as the headquarters of Mwenga Territory and thus a centre of political and administrative activity.

 The chiefdom's topography consists mainly of forests and wooded savannahs, except for areas such as the Banamochas groupement and part of the Bashimwenda, which are culturally linked to the Bushi, and the region supports biodiversity conservation through its inclusion in the Itombwe Nature Reserve.
 Swahili serves as the lingua franca alongside Lega, which are widely spoken locally.
 Basile Chiefdom is also notable for its mineral deposits exploited by artisanal miners, while its location near the Itombwe forest exposes it to insecurity linked to the presence of armed groups.

 Geography

-The Basile Chiefdom is situated in the eastern region of the DRC, sharing borders with Rwanda and Burundi.
+The Basile Chiefdom is situated in the eastern DRC and borders Rwanda and Burundi.
 It is known for its diverse terrain, which includes lush hills, valleys, and plateaus.
-The region has a moderate altitude, ranging between 800 and 1600 meters, and features a predominantly flat plateau with expansive, gently sloping valleys.
-While the presence of mountains is limited and scattered throughout the area, the chiefdom boasts abundant underutilized forest cover, which encompasses two-thirds of its land.
+The chiefdom has a moderate altitude ranging from 800 to 1600 meters and features a predominantly flat plateau with expansive, gently sloping valleys.
+While the presence of mountains is limited and scattered throughout the area, Basile Chiefdom has underutilized forest cover, which encompasses two-thirds of its land.
 The remaining portion is adorned with verdant grassy vegetation.